remcoder/gcode-preview/README.md

 This is caused by the device recognition shield in Brave.
 By changing the setting for "Device Recognition" in Shield settings to "Allow all device recognition attemps" or "Only block cross-site device recognition attemps" you should not get this error. https://github.com/mrdoob/three.js/issues/16904

+## Notice: deprecation of Canvas2D
+In favor of WebGL, I'm deprecating the Canvas 2Drendering.
+My reasons for this are:
+ - WebGL (via THREE.js) gives me more options, like rotating the model
+ - WebGL renders faster
+ - I don't want to maintain 2 rendering methods due to time constraints

+This means that as of version 2.1.0 only WebGL will be supported.
+I you really want to use Canvas 2D, stay at the 2.0.x version branch and/or consider forking.

 ## Sponsors

 A big thanks to these sponsors for their contributions.